Powering the Force of Ones

 THERE ARE 27 MILLION MICROS NATIONWIDE .
 MEET A FEW

-Joule opened the first Minneapolis coworking venue in 2010.
-A selfish attempt to overcome my main frustrations with a work alone at home lifestyle — isolation, resources and new business.
+Joule opened the first Minneapolis coworking venue in 2010 and a decade later the first cyber coworking space.
+Both selfish attempts to overcome my main frustrations with a work alone at home lifestyle — isolation, resources and new business.
 Over the past ten years Joule has become a community for Micros – the Force of Ones.
 A power strip you can plug into anytime, anywhere.
 A MicroForce.

 The only publication for and about Microbusiness.
 Featuring news, articles and information you won't find anywhere else...

 Spanning 5 generations – we’re an inclusive group – of race and religion – gender and geography – ethnicity and economic status – size and sexual orientation – political persuasion, profession and philosophy.

 Joule University hosts classes and events on topics that are of interest and importance to our Microbusiness community whether startup or sustainer.
 Combined courses leading to a Masters in Juggling.
 Wearer of Many Hats.
 Doing It yourself or knowing what to ask when not.
 On Live or On Demand.
 Both currently OnLine.

 Work @ Home

 Livelihood + Lifestyle

 Some work a split shift, I sleep that way.